sp29174/GreenhousePython/README.md

 	💡frank.barth@outlook.com

 🤝 Contributing
 Fork the repo, create a branch, and submit a PR!
-Start with "good first issues" like timelapse scripting.
+Start with "good first issues" and/or "help wanted".
 Let's grow this project together 🌱

 License: MIT